Human Resources, Recruiting & People Operations job market report cover, Los Angeles-Long Beach-Anaheim, CA, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Local labor-market context is current, but occupation-specific metro data is limited, so some conclusions rely on state-level direction signals and current posting patterns.
+Local market context is current, but occupation-specific metro data is limited, so some conclusions rely on category-level inference.

 Limitations